HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/wcm_user_assistance/mng_content_with_auth_portlet/mng_items_using_authoring_portlet/wcm_overview_accessibility.md

     The accessibility features of supported browsers \(large fonts, high contrast colors\) are supported in the authoring portlet.

+!!! note
-**Note:** The best accessibility experience is achieved with Firefox 3.5.x or higher.
+    The best accessibility experience is achieved with Firefox 3.5.x or higher.

 ## Accessibility features of the default rich text editor